We earn a commission for products purchased through some links in this article.

 The best highlighter for oily skin

 If you’ve got an oiler complexion it’s better to use a powder rather than a liquid highlighter as these can leave your skin looking a little slick and covering it with powder only covers up your shimmer.
-MAC’s Extra Dimension Skinfinsh, £24.50 is a great highlighter for oily skin, the powder formula helps wick up grease and there’s no need to layer your finishing powder over it, either.
+MAC Extra Dimension Skinfinish, Beaming Blush is a great highlighter for oily skin, the powder formula helps wick up grease and there’s no need to layer your finishing powder over it, either.

 The best highlighter for darker skin

-Highlighters for fairer skins are completely different tones to those for tanned and darker complexions.
-Rather than reaching for pearlescent pinks and holographic highlighters with purple and blue undertones, you want to choose bronze, golden and orange colours.
-Bobbi Brown’s Highlighter Powder in Bronze Glow, £35.50 is a deeper copper shade, making it the perfect pick for darker skin tones.
+The best highlighters for fairer and pale skins are completely different tones to those for tanned and darker complexions.
+For darker skin tones, rather than reaching for pearlescent pinks and holographic highlighters with purple and blue undertones, you want to choose bronze, golden and orange colours.
+Bobbi Brown’s Highlighter Powder in Bronze Glow is a deeper copper shade, making it the perfect pick for darker skin tones.

 The best drugstore highlighter